datatrans/docs.pci-proxy.com/inline-payment-frames.md

 > **The Inline Mode qualifies you for SAQ A.**

-Browser comptability for the Inline Mode:
+Browser compatibility for the Inline Mode:
 >Internet Explorer: >= 10

 >Firefox: >= 30